sql-machine-learning/elasticdl/docs/designs/allreduce_based_horovod.md

-# Design for Elastic AllReduce-based Training Support based on Horovod
+# Design for Elastic AllReduce-based Training Support Based on Horovod

 This document describes the design for supporting AllReduce-based distributed training based on Horovod in ElasticDL.